powerline/powerline/docs/source/overview.rst

 Optional dependencies
 ---------------------

-The following Python packages are not required by all segments, but recommended for optimal performance and extra features:
+The following software is not required by all segments, but recommended for optimal performance and extra features:

+Python packages:

 * ``pygit2``
 * ``mercurial``

+Programs:

 * ``psutil``
 * ``git`` version 1.7.2 and later.
 Not needed if you have ``pygit2``.